Mission Statement and Goals

 Alondra joined the Center for Civic Engagement and Social Impact in November of 2021.
 She graduated from West Chester University in 2016 with a Bachelor of Arts degree in Communication Studies and three minors in the Department of Languages and Cultures with concentrations in Spanish, Latin American Studies, and Chinese language.
 She comes from a Latinx background and is a First Generation American and college graduate.
 Alondra previously worked in the WCU Facilities Division before moving to the Division of Student Affairs.
 She is looking forward to supporting the West Chester University community with persistence and professionalism.

-Skylar is a Graduate Assistant serving as the Resource Pantry Operations Manager.
+Skylar is serving as the Graduate Assistant for Resource Pantry Leadership and Development.
+Last year, Skylar was the Resource Pantry Operations Manager.
 She is a student in the Higher Education Policy and Student Affairs Program here at West Chester University.
 Skylar graduated from Kutztown University in 2018 and then went on to work for a youth mentoring non-profit called Big Brothers Big Sisters Independence for 2 years.
 She currently also works part time at Davita Kidney Care.
 Skylar is from West Chester PA and is excited to be working at the Resource Pantry.

 The annual report aims to provide a summary of both the department-led efforts, as well as community engagement initiatives reported to the department by faculty, staff, and students.
 Center for Civic Engagement & Social Impact promotes community engaged learning experiences that address critical community needs by building mutually beneficial partnerships with non-profit organizations and governmental agencies, while empowering students to be active citizens in their local, national and global communities.